AdobeDocs/journey-optimizer.en/help/using/configuration/seed-lists.md

 >[!CAUTION]
 >
 >It is not possible to delete a seed list which is used in an active [campaign](../campaigns/review-activate-campaign.md) or [journey](../building-journeys/publishing-the-journey.md).
-You need to deactivate the campaign/journey, or edit it to use another surface that has not the seed list selected.
+You need to deactivate the campaign/journey, or edit it to use another configuration that has not the seed list selected.
 [Learn more on using a seed list](#use-seed-list)

 You can click a seed list name to edit it. <!--Use the **[!UICONTROL Edit]** button to edit a seed list.-->